TSX KNT

 K92 Mining is focused on operating and expanding the Kainantu Gold Mine, located in Eastern Highlands province, Papua New Guinea.
 Since acquiring the project from Barrick Gold in 2014 and restarting in late-2016, K92 has transformed Kainantu into a rapidly expanding both producer and mineral resources.
 Production has also been low cost, which is a testament to the high grade, continuity, solid thickness, geotechnical and metallurgical characteristics of the deposit.
 The transformation was driven by a series of near-mine infrastructure exploration discoveries.

-Operations are undertaking multiple stages of expansion, with Stage 2 Expansion run-rate achieved in late-2021, Stage 2A Expansion final commissioning completed in May 2023 to increase throughput 25% to 500,000 tpa, Stage 3 Expansion targeting commissioning in early-2024 that is expected to increase throughput to 1.2 mtpa, and a Stage 4 Expansion scheduled for commissioning in the second half of 2026 bringing throughput to 1.7 mtpa.
-As outlined in the September 2022 Stage 3 Expansion DFS study, Stage 3 is expected to achieve Tier 1 production (290,000koz gold equivalent per annum run-rate, <$550/oz (net of by-products) or <$735/oz (co-product) life of mine average all-in sustaining costs and an After-Tax NPV5% of US$586 million at $1,600/oz with significant upside potential).
-The Stage 4 Expansion PEA study outlines a 470,000koz gold equivalent per annum run-rate, <$450/oz (net of by-products) or <$690/oz (coproduct) life of mine average all-in sustaining costs and an After-Tax NPV5% of US$1.3 billion at $1,600/oz.
+Operations are undertaking multiple stages of expansion, with Stage 2 Expansion run-rate achieved in late-2021, Stage 2A Expansion completed in May 2023 to increase throughput by +50% to +600,000 tpa (upgraded from 500,000 tpa), Stage 3 Expansion construction is complete and commissioning is nearly complete with throughput increasing to 1.2 mtpa, and a Stage 4 Expansion scheduled for commissioning in the second half of 2027 bringing throughput to 1.8 mtpa.
+As outlined in the October 2024 updated Stage 3 Expansion DFS study, Stage 3 is expected to achieve Tier 1 production (+300 koz gold equivalent per annum run-rate, $665/oz (net of by-products) or $920/oz (co-product) life of mine average all-in sustaining costs with significant upside potential).
+The Stage 4 Expansion forecasts a +400 koz gold equivalent per annum production through low-capex upgrades to the Stage 3 Plant, with the Stage 2A Plant remaining available to support the next phase of expansion(1).

 Kainantu has a large ~830km2 land package in the land of large Tier 1 Gold Assets.
 The property hosts many highly prospective vein field and porphyry targets.
 Multiple targets are being drill tested concurrently.